 - North west (Runnymede, Surrey Heath, Woking): SectorNW@surreycc.gov.uk

 - South east (Mole Valley, Reigate and Banstead, Tandridge): SectorSE@surreycc.gov.uk

 - South west (Guildford, Waverley): SectorSW@surreycc.gov.uk

 Make sure you check out the Surrey Forum dedicated to childcare professionals in Surrey on the national EYFS Forum.
-We have an EYFS learning and development section where we post best practice ideas and you can get peer support.
+We have an EYFS learning and development section where we post best practice ideas and resources and you can get peer support.